-The Trust allocates to its Unitholders taxable income, including foreign exchange gains and losses, that would otherwise attract tax in the Trust.
+The Trust allocates to its Unitholders taxable income including taxable capital gains that would otherwise attract tax in the Trust.
 Accordingly, no provision for Canadian income taxes is reflected in its consolidated financial statements.

 For purposes of the Tax Act, the Trust is required to compute its Canadian tax results using Canadian currency.
 Where an amount that is relevant in computing the Trust's Canadian tax results is expressed in US dollars, such amount must be converted to Canadian currency, generally using the rate of exchange on the day such amount arose.
-As a result, the Trust may realize gains and losses for tax purposes by virtue of the fluctuation of the value of the US dollar relative to Canadian dollar.
+As a result, the Trust may realize gains and losses for tax purposes by virtue of the fluctuation of the value of the US dollar relative to the Canadian dollar.

-Any taxable income realized by the Trust for a particular taxation year will be paid or be made payable to Unitholders and is thus required to be included in computing Unitholders' income for Canadian tax purposes.
-The Trust intends to distribute at least 100% of the Trust's taxable income, including foreign exchange gains/losses for the 2023 fiscal period.
+Any taxable income realized by the Trust for a particular taxation year will be paid or made payable to Unitholders and is thus required to be included in computing Unitholders' income for Canadian tax purposes.
+The Trust intends to distribute at least 100% of the Trust's taxable income including capital gains for the 2023 fiscal tax period.